rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint#2.md

 4. 🗒️ **Task Board Management (10 points):** Students maintain and regularly update a task board (e.g., Trello, Jira), ensuring that tasks are moved according to their progress and completion.
 5. 💡 **Active Participation in Development Discussions (5 points):** Students take an active role in discussing the development process, sharing ideas, and collaborating on solutions and improvements.
 6. 🧪 **Unit Test Coverage (15 points):** The codebase has a minimum of 25% unit test coverage, ensuring the reliability and robustness of the implemented features.

+### Penalties for Mentor Evaluation Criteria (20 points - Total): ❌

+1. **Linter Errors (5 points):** If there are errors from the linter, a penalty of 5 points will be applied.
+Ensure that you follow the linter rules to maintain high code quality. 🛠️📝🛑

+2. **Prettier Errors (5 points):** If there are formatting errors detected by Prettier, a penalty of 5 points will be applied.
+It's important to adhere to established formatting conventions for clean, readable code. 📐✍️🛑

+3. **Presence of 'any' (5 points):** The use of 'any' in TypeScript can lead to potential typing issues and is generally discouraged.
+A penalty of 5 points will be applied if 'any' is found in the code. 🚫🔍🛑

+4. **Non-functional Scripts in package.json (5 points):** All scripts defined in the package.json should function correctly.
+If there are non-working scripts, a penalty of 5 points will be applied. ⚙️📦🛑

+Please note that these penalties will be deducted from the final score.
+Strive to adhere to best practices, maintain clean and well-formatted code, and ensure that all your scripts are working correctly for the best outcome. 🌟🏆💪

 ### 📚 Useful Links and Resources